rlucente-se-jboss/bootc-demo/README.md

     podman pull registry.redhat.io/rhel9/rhel-bootc:latest

 The conversion container runs as root, so you'll need to login as root to `registry.redhat.io` using your [Red Hat customer portal](https://access.redhat.com) credentials to pull the tools to transform into other image types.

     sudo podman login registry.redhat.io
     sudo podman pull registry.redhat.io/rhel9/bootc-image-builder

-Now that the upstream container images are cached, run this demo disconnected by setting up a local container registry.

-    cd ~/bootc-demo
-    sudo ./config-registry.sh

 At this point, setup is complete.